 In addition to all that arty stuff, I also do more conventional presentations on writing, social media and photography.
 I even wrote a book called Seriously Good Photography Tips for Camera Phones.

 Some of my best work has been developed through commissions.
 So keep me in mind…

 Here (below) is my CV detailing my photography career:

-2017 (April): Documented The Birley Residency at The Harris Museum & Library.
+2017 (April): Documented The Birley Residency at The Harris Museum & Art Gallery.

 2017 (Mar-Oct): Documented University of Huddersfield and the Arts and Humanities Research Council project Judaica, producing a documentary film of the song-based project.

 2017 (Mar-June): Filmed rehearsals and performance of The Bass Ensemble, a dance/music performance.
 Also filmed sound installation Imponderable Sound Three: Reflections as part of the project.
-Produced a 30-minute documentary.
+Produced a 30-minute documentary for the project.

 2017 (February): Performed Worn at Act-Formance (Blue Rooms, Byram Arcade, Huddersfield).

 2016 (October): Produced a six-minute video for Preston City Council about the Harris Museum and Art Gallery, used as part of its bid for Heritage Lottery funding.
 The video mixes video footage with stills imagery, edited to a pop-music soundtrack.